dmartine/TNRIS-workshop/web/wab_custom_theme.md

 	containerWidth -= 280//280 width of the geocoder plus margin
 	```

-8. Create a new application in Web AppBuilder using with the Bright Theme and add a widget the Header Controller.
+8. Create a new application in Web AppBuilder using with the Bright Theme and add a widget to the Header Controller.